lucaboieru/mable-test/README.md

 You are given a simple REST API.
 You have to create a website that consumes this API.

-This website should have 6 pages as described below:
+This website should have 8 pages as described below:
-  - A list view with all the products with 'add to cart' functionality
+  - A list view with all the products (sortable by price: ascending or descending) with 'add to cart' functionality
   - A detail view for each product which opens when you click on a product in the list view
   - A cart page which contains all products added to the cart from the list view or the detail view, with the functionality to place the order
   - A login page for the website manager